opencast/opencast.github.io/_posts/2018-07-30-annotiation-tool-2-qa.md

 [https://github.com/opencast/annotation-tool/issues](https://github.com/opencast/annotation-tool/issues)

-For each ticket please select the milestone "Annotation Tools 2.0.
+For each ticket please select the milestone "Annotation Tool 2.0".

 If you find an error that prevents you from continuing testing please set the label *"blocker"*.
 If you find a severe problem that needs to be fixed for the release please select the label *"critical"*.